lenmorld/devto_posts/quick_node_express_mongodb/POST.md

 ---
-title: REST API with Cloud MongoDB, Node, and Express in 5 minutes
+title: 🌱 REST API with MongoDB Atlas cloud, Node, and Express in 10 minutes
-published: false
+published: true
-description: Connect to Mongo DB cloud with Node and Express in 5 minutes
+description: Connect to Mongo DB cloud with Node and Express in 10 minutes
 tags: #node, #express, #database, #nosql
 cover_image: https://upload.wikimedia.org/wikipedia/commons/d/d9/Node.js_logo.svg
 series: Building Node and Express Stuff in 5 minutes
 ---

-Let's bring the data to the cloud this time! 💾 ☁
+Let's bring the data to the cloud this time! 💾 ☁.
+And what better way to do that than a **FREE** cloud database!
-We'll be using the free cluster of Mongo DB Atlas.
+We'll be using the free cluster of **Mongo DB Atlas**.

 ## What is Mongo DB Atlas?

 > Mongo DB Atlas is a fully-managed database-as-a-service available on AWS, Azure, and GCP

-Before Atlas, I used **mLab**, which was then acquired by MongoDB last year.
-Similar to mLab, MongoDB Atlas is arguably the easiest way to have a cloud MongoDB instance.
+Before Atlas, I used **mLab**. mLab was then acquired by MongoDB last year.
+Pretty much similar to mLab, MongoDB Atlas is the easiest way to have a cloud MongoDB instance.

 **Why?**

+- 💲 **0 dollars**: I am not an advertiser for MongoDB, but I love this service and this one won't break the bank ❌🔨🐖, since... well it's no-strings-attached FREE for up to 512MB.
+Perfect for small side-projects!

 - 🏃‍♂️ **Quick, simple, and fast**: no installation and config files.
 After signing up and creating a cluster (takes 5 minutes), you're all set.